Native vs Cross-platform App Development: Latest Trends in Mobile App Development 2024

 With a dedicated focus on a single platform, native app development allows for more thorough testing and debugging.
 Developers can utilisee the platform’s specific development tools and simulators to identify and fix issues early in the development process.
 This results in fewer bugs and a more polished final product.

-Limitations of Native App Development
+Limitations of Native App Development:

 While native mobile app development offers significant advantages, it also comes with certain challenges that businesses need to consider.
 These limitations can impact development costs, time-to-market, and overall project complexity.